Juan Luis Vives: State assistance for those in poverty

+During the Middle Ages, poor relief was usually the responsibility of the Church and individuals through almsgiving.
+As society became more complex, these efforts became insufficient.
+In 1525, the Dutch city of Bruges requested Vives to suggest means to address the issue of relief for the poor.
+He set out his views in his essay De Subventione Pauperum Sive de Humanis Necessitatibus (On Assistance To The Poor).
+Vives argued that the state had a responsibility to provide some level of financial relief for the poor, as well as craft training for the unskilled poor, but considered that a "right to laziness" doesn't exist.

+The city of Bruges did not implement Vives's suggestions until 1557, but his proposals influenced social relief legislation enacted in England, the German Empire and the Spanish Kingdom during the 1530s, despite critics of other thinkers and theologians.

-Gender roles and responsibilities
+On gender roles and responsibilities

-Some see Vives altering classical rhetoric to express his own sort of pro-virginity half-feminism – which remains of interest to historians of gender.
-Among 16th century Spain's numerous "treatises for and against women," some see Vives "steer[ing] a middle path" (pp. xxiv–xxv), neither misogynist nor sanctifying.
+Some recent feminist and gender studies scholars have accused Vives of altering classical rhetoric to express a sort of "half-feminism".
+Among 16th century Spanish Renaissance humanism's numerous "treatises for and against women," some modern scholars have alleged that Vives "steer[ed] a middle path" (pp. xxiv–xxv), neither gynophobic, gynocentric, philogynist, nor misogynist.

-Others see him as prescribing quite patriarchal and misogynistic views.

-He stated that women should not be educators:
+At the same time his writings expressed his beliefs in traditional gender roles.
+For example, he stated that women should not be teachers:

 "For Adam was created first, then Eve, and Adam was not seduced but the woman was seduced and led astray.
 Therefore, since woman is a weak creature and of uncertain judgment and is easily deceived (as Eve, the first parent of mankind, demonstrated, whom the devil deluded with such a slight pretext), she should not teach, lest when she has convinced herself of some false opinion, she transmit it to her listeners in her role as a teacher and easily drag others into her error, since pupils willingly follow their teacher."

-His De institutione feminae christianae, published in 1523, was commissioned by Catherine of Aragon, Catholic Queen consort of Henry VIII of England, for her daughter, Mary to instruct her on the proper roles for her sex.
-It forbids the very role Queen regnant Elizabeth I would later fulfill with the support of England and its navy in defeating the Armada of Catholic Spain, originating from the country of the Catholic Monarchs, Catherine of Aragon's parents and leaders of the Spanish Inquisition that executed Vives' relatives:
+Also, his De institutione feminae christianae, published in 1523, was commissioned by Catherine of Aragon, Spanish Queen consort of Henry VIII of England, for her daughter, Mary.
+The purpose of the book was to instruct Mary on the proper roles for her to embrace.
+Ironically, it forbade the very role of Queen regnant, which both Princess Mary and her younger half-sister Elizabeth would later undertake and fulfill: